kainino0x/wasm-call-js-from-rust/README.md

 ### Building

-Requires Rust Nightly.
+Requires Rust and Emscripten (obviously).
 Only tested on Linux.

 ```sh
 make